 Most of the hosting providers have multiple data centers (DC) around the world.
 But do you know where you should be hosting your website?

-A fast loading site is essential for business success.
+A fast-loading site is essential for business success.
 Not just SEO but user experience.
-Nobody likes a slow loading site, and it has a real impact on your business sales and growth.
+Nobody likes a slow-loading site, and it has a real impact on your business sales and growth.

-While choosing a hosting platform, you should ask the following questions to yourself.
+When choosing a hosting platform, you should ask the following questions to yourself.

 - Who will be mostly using your site?
 Is it from Asia, Europe, Africa, the USA, or target a specific country?

 - What’s your business goal in terms of site load time?
-Should it load under 1s, 2s, 3s?
+Should it load under 1s, 2s, or 3s?